 Medication errors can occur at many stages of the care process.
 A doctor might prescribe a medication that isn’t effective for your condition, that you are allergic to, or that causes a dependency when you have a history of addiction.
-We represent families who lost someone to an opioid overdose.
+Our medical malpractice lawyers in Florida represent families who lost someone to an opioid overdose.

 A pharmacist or assistant might give you the wrong medication, formula, or dosage.
 These medication mistakes can lead to allergic reactions, drug interactions, overdose, and other dangerous results.

 Anesthesia is necessary but complicated.
 The anesthesiologist and their team are responsible for ensuring you remain pain-free and, in some cases, unconscious.
 They are also responsible for monitoring your oxygen levels.
 You can be hurt if you receive too much or too little anesthesia or don’t get enough oxygen during a procedure.
 You can also suffer teeth, throat, and other injuries from the process.

 Surgery mistakes are some of the most serious.
 Possible errors include a surgeon performing the wrong procedure, performing the procedure on the wrong part of the body, leaving a medical instrument in the body, or doing something you did not consent to.

 Pregnancy and birth are dangerous, and the U.S. has high maternal and infant mortality rates compared to similar countries.
 Mistakes can lead to severe injuries and death.
 These mistakes can happen when doctors and nurses fail to monitor pregnant patients and fetuses properly or fail to recognize signs of a dangerous condition or fetal distress.